Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ## Configuration of platform

-Once the image has been build, you have to go to the following directory :
+Once the image has been built, you have to go to the following directory :

 ```bash
   cd deploy/etc_panduza